iot-edge/iot-edge/docker/README.md

 This image is used as the baseline for other iot-edge images

-## iot-edge-server
+## iotedge/server

-The docker image for the iot-edge server, based on iot-edge-node-js
+The docker image for the iot-edge server, based on iotedge/node-js

-## iot-edge-node-red
+## iotedge/node-red

-A NodeRed distribution based on the iot-edge-node-js image
+A NodeRed distribution based on the iotedge/node-js image